Improvements on some partial trace inequalities for positive semidefinite block matrices: Acknowledgments

 \section{Acknowledgments}

-This paper is dedicated to Prof. Weijun Liu (Central South University) on his 60th birthday, October 22 of the lunar calendar in 2021.
+The paper is dedicated to Prof. Weijun Liu, my teacher on the occasion of his 60th birthday, October 22 of the lunar calendar in 2021.
+This work was supported by NSFC (Grant No. 11931002).
 The author would like to thank Prof. Minghua Lin for bringing the topic on partial traces to his attention.
-Thanks also go to Prof. Fuzhen Zhang and Prof. Yuejian Peng for valuable comments which improve the presentation.
-The author is also grateful to Prof. Tsuyoshi Ando for the correspondence \cite{Ando14} before its publication, which initiates our research.
-This work was supported by NSFC (Grant No. 11931002).
+Thanks also go to Prof. Fuzhen Zhang and Prof. Yuejian Peng for reading an earlier draft of the paper, Prof. Xiaohui Fu for the inspiring discussions over the years, and the anonymous referee for helpful suggestions on improving the presentation of this paper.